Based on 3 reviews ↓

 Tootsie's is now a legitimate performing venue for aspiring country music artists that wish to hit it big.
 As a major tourist destination in Tennessee, this place has attracted people from all over the world that wish to see this notorious bar and venue.

-Today, some of the best up-and-coming country artists can be found playing their music and performing covers at Tootsies.
+Today, some of the best up-and-coming country artists can be found playing their live music and performing covers at Tootsies.
 There are two different stages located in the bar; one upstairs and one downstairs.
-Music begins when the doors open at about 10 AM and continue until the early morning hours at around 2 AM.
+Live music begins when the doors open at about 10 AM and continue until the early morning hours at around 2 AM.

 Tootsies Orchid Lounge is a true Nashville honky-tonk.
 With its rich history, it continues to serve as a platform for country artists on the rise and keeps the crowds entertained with true Nashville sound.
 Of course, when you aren't sipping on a cocktail at Tootsies Nashville, you can explore all of the other awesome adventures that Music City is known for.
 Check out fun downtown honky tonk bar venues and attractions such as the Grand Ole Opry, Musician Hall of Fame and Museum, Music Row, and hotel options to ensure that your stay is comfortable.

 B.B.
 Kings Blues Club